Twink (musician): 2000 – present

 In the early 2000s, Twink spent time in Los Angeles before settling in Marrakesh, Morocco.

 2013 saw the re-release of Think Pink on the Sunbeam label in CD, vinyl, and digital formats.
 It predated a new release called You Reached for the Stars.
 It also included a collaboration with the Italian group the Technicolour Dream, featuring guest guitarist Brian Godding from Blossom Toes.
-The album was recorded in Rome and mastered at Abbey Road Studios by sound engineer Peter Mew, who also worked on Pretty Things and Tomorrow recordings in the 1960s.
+The album was recorded in Rome and mastered at Abbey Road Studios by sound engineer Peter Mew, who also worked on the Pretty Things and Tomorrow recordings in the 1960s.
 In 2014, Twink started recording a new album, Think Pink II, with a similar concept of recording, featuring as many guests as on the original.
 The album was finished in 2015 and released in August the same year.

 In spring 2018, under the band name Star Sponge Vision, Twink and Jon Povey released a concept album of music inspired by the poetry of Aleister Crowley, titled Crowley and Me.

+He played for the first time ever the album 'Think Pink' in its entirety in 2018 with italian musician Emilio Sorridente.
+The session gave the idea for a film, 'The Pink Shell' released in 2025.